Sissy hypno

 Sissy hypno is an edited form of pornography that uses erotic hypnosis tropes, captions and looped audio to promote self-feminisation and submissive scripts in viewers.
 It often remixes mainstream pornography and transgender pornography with imperative, persuasive overlays that instruct compliance (for example, “be a good sissy”).
 Scholars link the genre to online “microporn” and remix practices, though many works are long-form videos rather than short GIF loops.

 Description

 Sissy hypno typically overlays captions and/or narrated commands onto porn clips, drawing on film and stage hypnosis tropes to focus attention and persuade the viewer toward eroticised emasculation and feminisation.
 Common techniques include pulsing lights and spirals, rapid-cut edits, text-to-speech narration and binaural audio timed to instruction scripts.

 Reported negative effects

-The peer-reviewed study most directly examining sissy hypno (framed as autogynephilic persuasive pornography, AGPP) documents compulsive patterns of use, self-reported “addiction,” identity confusion and impacts on daily functioning among consumers, and calls for clinical follow-up due to potential clinical significance.
+The peer-reviewed study most directly examining sissy hypno documents compulsive patterns of use, self-reported “addiction,” identity confusion and impacts on daily functioning among consumers, and calls for clinical follow-up due to potential clinical significance.